The Child with a Moon on his Chest (Sotho): Sources

-The tale was collected by Édouard Jacouttet from the Basoto people, and published in 1895, with the title Khoédi-Séfoubeng.
+The tale was collected by Édouard Jacouttet from the Basotho people, and published in 1895, with the title Khoédi-Séfoubeng.
 His book was translated into English as The treasury of Ba-suto lore (1908), and referred to the tale as Ngoana ea Khoeli-Sefubeng.
 A later publication names it Ngwana ya Kgwedi Sefubeng, which translates to "The child with a moon on his chest".